Sample size determination: Qualitative research

 Sample size determination in qualitative studies takes a different approach.
 It is generally a subjective judgment, taken as the research proceeds.
-One approach is to continue to include further participants or material until saturation is reached.
+One common approach is to continually include additional participants or materials until a point of "saturation" is reached.
+Saturation occurs when new participants or data cease to provide fresh insights, indicating that the study has adequately captured the diversity of perspectives or experiences within the chosen sample saturation is reached.
 The number needed to reach saturation has been investigated empirically.